Libo1023/PANTHER-Challenge/README.md

 This repository is organized into two main directories corresponding to the challenge tasks:

-- **Task1**: Contains the complete pipeline for T1-weighted MRI tumor segmentation, including Docker containerization files, inference scripts, model architectures, and comprehensive training strategies
+- **Task1**: Contains the complete pipeline for T1-weighted MRI tumor segmentation, including Docker containerization files, inference scripts, model architectures, and comprehensive training strategies.
-- **Task2**: Houses the T2-weighted MRI segmentation solution with its two-stage approach, domain adaptation mechanisms, and evaluation utilities
+- **Task2**: Houses the T2-weighted MRI segmentation solution with its two-stage approach, domain adaptation mechanisms, and evaluation utilities.

 Each task directory includes Docker configuration files for containerized deployment, nnUNet model configurations, custom training scripts, and evaluation metrics implementation.